milo2012/dnsdumpster/README.md

 # DNSDumpster

-Python client to query DNSDumpster.com for DNS records of a domain.
+Python client and command-line tool to query [DNSDumpster.com](https://dnsdumpster.com) for DNS records of a domain.

 ## Installation